leognk/CharLM/README.md

-# Improving Character-Level Transformer Language Models with Patches of Characters
+# Improving Character-Level Transformer Language Model with Patches of Characters

 ## Method